Today, Alexander Afanasyev, a full stack developer ends your quest by sharing his experience in an exclusive interview.

 It might not be the question about motivation only.

-Make sure the conditions you are working in are convenient and is not the problem.
+Make sure the conditions you are working in are convenient and are not the problem.

 Changing the environment around you might help to get back on track – some random ideas: you may try things like standing desk, multiple displays, change the IDE you are working in, become more productive with your current IDE, working in headphones with music or without, work from a cafe or a co-working place, pair-programming, “Pomodoro” technique, TDD (test-driven development), documentation-driven development, switch tasks during the day more often, work on multiple different projects concurrently, go for a walk in between working, learn a new programming language, a new programming technique – different things help different people at different times.